Struggling to turn visitors into buyers on your Shopify product page? You’re not alone.

 Product testimonies – video and text – are used generously throughout the page.

 What caught our attention is the product description and their unique way of executing it.
 Since their products require a bit of elbow grease to use, they have visual instructions on how they can be installed.
+Moreover, they have product upsells and cross-sells at the beginning of the page and at the end.

 Juiced Bikes sells high-performance electric bikes.

-What pops out of their product page is their generous usage of large images and section-wide videos to demonstrate their products in real life situations.
+What pops out of their product page is their generous usage of large images and section-wide videos to demonstrate their products in real-life situations.

 Since the main selling point of these ebikes is their specifications (such as battery life, power, and mileage), they put great detail into describing their products, accompanied by a video that shows crucial specs that their audience might want to know.

-Furthermore, they got a little deeper into their product description by highlighting the best features of their bikes.
 They also have product recommendations that complement their ebikes such as air pump, seat padding, and mobile phone charger.

 By clicking the “Help me choose” button, they will be redirected to a page where a series of questions will be asked (like type of road, color, and height) to narrow down the choices.
 After that a personalized recommendation will be given.